BS-MS Environmental Sciences

 It is important to note that students cannot receive their BS degree until their MS degree is completed.
 Students may withdraw from the accelerated BS-MS and earn their BS upon completion of the BS requirements.

-In their 5th year, students lose their eligibility for any financial aid that requires undergraduate status and must file FASFA documents declaring graduate status to receive financial aid.
+In their fifth year, students lose their eligibility for any financial aid that requires undergraduate status and must file FASFA documents declaring graduate status to receive financial aid.

 Graduate tuition and fee costs apply once the student is in their fifth year in the accerlated program as defined by completing the undergraduate degree requirements and enrolling in their MS capstone course.